Carlton, County Durham: History

 due before 7:00 a.m. so that it could be delivered at its destination fresh for breakfast.

 A bus service was introduced in the 1920s; initially the bus ran only twice a week, market day and Saturday.
 This has now developed into an hourly service every weekday.

-Many changes in the way of life in Carlton have taken place in recent years, and are often described as 'before' or 'after' the war (1939–45).
 During the 19th century, travelling men with stallions used to visit the village to 'service' the mares owned by local farmers.
 As the horse was the predominant method of transport of the day, the travelling men would stay overnight at a farm in the village before going on to the next stop.
 The horse and cart mode of travel gradually gave way to the motor vehicle during the 20th century, and today the village is troubled with increasing traffic, some exceeding the 30 m.p.h. speed limit which was introduced in 1978.

 Up until the advent of the 'combine', a steam thrashing machine travelled the area, spending a day at each farm thrashing the corn.
 Thrashing day was a big event on the farms; about 20 local men and women worked on the thrasher starting about 6.00 a.m. until dark.
 The farmer's wife had a busy day starting with breakfast (traditional), ten o'clocks, dinner (roast beef) and three o'clocks, plenty of good food for such hard work.

 Before the war there were many natural landmarks, which have now disappeared.
 There were well used footpaths around the village, about five duck ponds, orchards, trees and hedgerows.
 Progress meant that roads had to be widened and old property demolished, but village greens are still very pleasantly established, lately enhanced by bulbs planted by residents and regularly maintained by the Stockton Borough Council.

 Services are held each Sunday in the Methodist Chapel, built in 1871, which stands in a prominent position at the east end of the village at the junction of the roads leading to Stockton and Thorpe Thewles.

 A public house 'The Smiths Arms' stands well in the centre of the village built in about 1900 (by Irish labourers lodged in the village) to replace an ancient inn nearby.
 Previously the South Durham Hunt used to partake of the 'Stirrup Cup' and meet here twice in the season.
 The Blacksmiths Shop, now the restaurant, situated next to the bar was a centre of activity in the village, gossip was exchanged, and horses shoed.

 Although the village was originally a farming community with associated small industries, 'before the war' there were five working traditional farms and now only one such farm is left.

 Children from the village attended the local church school at Redmarshall until it was closed in 1966, when a new primary school was built at Bishopton.